Image: (c) Franco Brambilla. Cover for City, Urania Collezione 157. Used with the kind permission of the artist.

 Robots unleashed on the highways will be called upon to solve trolley problems when full collision or damage avoidance is not viable, and — like any fallible human in the same circumstances — the robot is thrown back on using the limited sensor information available to it in the moment, to judge relative value in the moment based upon superficial appearances, and it must invoke some algorithm for choosing the least bad option.
 But least bad as assessed by whom?
 According to what ethical value system?
 The philosopher Derek Leben argues that humans are really quite bad at these thought experiments.
 Our decisions are driven by a host of unexamined assumptions and irrational predilections.
 Bertrand Russell said that we have not yet invented an ethical system that was both rigorous, and humane.
 If, after twenty-five hundred years the philosophers have failed us in this vital task, is it any surprise that we’ve really only just begun to think seriously about how to program robots to carry out real-world and real-time moral reasoning?
 Robot ethics is therefore an urgent and practical problem.
 But what about the question of robot rights?

 If my 1970s sophomore angst about robot rights seems far-fetched, first note that we were already treating corporations as legal persons back then.
 These are legal fictions that live only in our collective imaginations, we conjure them into existence through a kind of incantation called the “articles of incorporation.”
-Corporations take on the mantel of existence because large numbers of people act as though they are real.
-The 2010 Citizens United vs Federal Election Commission ruling, where the US Supreme Court recognized speech rights for corporations, is only one in a long line of court decisions stretching back to the 19th century that establish the legal status of corporate ‘persons’, entities that can own property, sue other legal persons, etc. So, would it really be so strange to grant machines some form of personhood status?
+Corporations take on the mantle of existence because large numbers of people act as though they are real.
+The 2010 Citizens United vs Federal Election Commission ruling, where the US Supreme Court recognized speech rights for corporations, is only one in a long line of court decisions stretching back to the 19th century that establish the legal status of corporate ‘persons’, entities that can own property, sue other legal persons, etc. Those who believe Citizens United was decided correctly argue that corporations are really just conglomerations of people.
+But, business decision-making is increasingly driven by algorithms.
+So, would it really be so strange to grant machines some form of personhood status?

 Google has already argued in court that search results are speech acts, and therefore they should be protected under the First Amendment of the US Constitution.
+So that horse is not just out of the barn, it’s crossed the paddock, jumped the fence, and gone free range.
 In 2012, they commissioned a white paper by UCLA law professor Eugene Volokh that lays out the full argument.
 This is still unsettled law, but very much in play and there is a lot at stake.
 But, this begs the question: speech acts by whom?
 Google Search is an algorithm running on computers distributed across vast cloud server farms.
 Does the simulacrum of intelligence that the Google AI exhibits pass the threshold for us to consider it truly worthy of speech rights just because Google finds it useful to its business model?
 If so, why not Siri or the Amazon Echo?
 Why not a more humble speech-to-text algorithm running on my local computer?
 Once we start granting rights to smart machines, where would it stop?

 YouTube, by contrast, chooses a hands-off approach to videos posted to its site, to avoid stepping beyond the role of humble “platform provider” into the more significant role of “content editor.”
 This decision was taken because of concerns over the exposure to the legal liabilities that would follow from accepting even limited editorial responsibility for videos posted to the site.
 Taken together, Google’s assertion of rights and YouTube’s avoidance of responsibilities, it seems the thin edge of a wedge has already been inserted like a shiv into the body politic.
 It’s as if our algorithms have more protections — but less oversight — than a rabid dog let loose in the village square.